Improving care and post-care for children and young people

 The Transition and Post Care Support (TPCS) program was established in response to the needs of young people with complex disability, mental health, high-risk behavioural and/or Youth Justice involvement at significant risk of homelessness as they transition from care.

-TPCS is supported by funding from the Commonwealth Government National Housing and Homelessness Agreement until June 2024.
+TPCS is supported by funding from the Commonwealth Government's National Agreement for Social Housing and Homelessness until June 2029.

 There are 12 Child Safety Transition Officers in Queensland and an additional two non-government TPCS programs running in the South East and Brisbane & Moreton Bay regions.
 Transition Officers can start supporting a young person in care from 15 years of age and post-care up until age 21.
 Services are prioritised for those young people who are most at risk of homelessness as they transition to adulthood or who are experiencing homelessness post care.